dsmsuite/dsmsuite.github.io/index.md

 ![example dsm](https://dsmsuite.github.io/assets/img/index/dsm_example.png "example dsm") *Figure 3: Design structure matrix*

+Using a design structure matrix to visualize the code architecture addresses some of the problems described above:
+* It can be used to visualize very complex software systems without overwhelming the user.
+* It can be used to validate that the source code conforms to the intended architecture.
+* It can be easily kept in sync with the code.
+Is a powerful technique for analyzing, improving, and managing software architecture and can be adopted at any stage of the project

 > For more information on design structure matrix see the [DSM Overview](dsm_overview) or [DSM Powerpoint](https://dsmsuite.github.io/documents/DsmPresentation.pptx)